LocaleChoiceBristolClifton

 Who should stay in Clifton?

-Clifton suits solo explorers best (ranked #3 of 3 Bristol neighbourhoods for them).
+Clifton suits family travellers best (ranked #1 of 3 Bristol neighbourhoods for them).
 It works less well for culture seekers (ranked #3).
-Not recommended for: Budget backpackers and families with young children—Clifton's hills, lack of playgrounds, and steep prices make it uncomfortable for both.
+Not recommended for: Budget travellers and those seeking vibrant nightlife should avoid Clifton; it's expensive, quieter than central Bristol, and heavily residential.

 Stay in Clifton